aerogear/charmil/docs/src/charmil_factory.md

 }
 ```

-2. Create a default factory instance in your command, which requires the localizer to be passed
+1. Create a factory instance in your command, which requires the localizer to be passed
 ```go
 // Init Localizer
 loc, err := localize.InitLocalizer(localize.Config{Language: language.English, Path: "active.en.yaml"})